folio-org/mod-calendar/docs/database-schema.md

 file specifies the default Okapi database credentials in order to upgrade `diku`'s installation;
 other tenants/setups can be specified by editing this, `pom.xml`, or adding command-line options to Maven.

-## Test Environment

-In the test environment, a real Postgres database is not used (to ensure this is fully separate from anything else).
-Instead, an
-[isolated test database](https://github.com/zonkyio/embedded-database-spring-test) is used, and the `/_/tenant` route is used to ensure this is initialized properly.